nsmith448/i3pandabar/README.md

 TODO

 ## License
-GNU GPLv3 - See LISENCE for complete text
+GNU GPLv3 - See LICENSE for complete text